muxinc/examples/android-spaces-real-time-app/README.md

-# Mux Spaces SDK Example
+# Mux Spaces Android SDK Example

 This is an Android app demonstrating using the Spaces SDK to add real-time video and audio to your app.
 It is the same code as developed in the Getting Started guide [here](https://www.notion.so/Real-Time-Video-Getting-Started-Guide-for-Android-b21776d9a32d492ca4924176d4342b1d)